 * Click here for rating key

-Liam's Restaurant Restaurant Review: Renovated and updated, Liam’s is a mecca for both Thomasville denizens and their neighbors across the state line in Tallahassee, Florida.
-Retaining its richly textured old-brick walls, the early twentieth-century commercial space has been home to the restaurant for more than a decade.
-Owners Rhonda and Scott (the chef) Foster named the place after their son, Liam.
-At brunch, you'll find adaptations of many French dishes, such as croque monsieur or an omelet périgourdine, while lunch may feature fried oysters or freshly made pasta.
-Look for the mac ‘n’ cheese of your life.
-The crowning jewel, however, is dinner.
-The tiny open kitchen turns out a weekly changing, seasonal menu that seeks out fresh local ingredients, such as pork from Thompson Farms in Dixie, Georgia, and cheese from Sweet Grass Dairy up the road --- even the coffee is locally roasted.
-In cold weather, there may be cassoulet or braised short rib.
-For dessert, select cheeses from a comprehensive assortment, with selections coming from near and far.
+Liam's Restaurant Restaurant Review: Owners Rhonda and Scott (the chef) Foster named Liam's after their son, whose charming image asleep over his school books graces one of the walls.
+The early 20th-century commercial space has been home to the restaurant for more than a decade.
+At brunch, you'll find substantial regional classics, such as shrimp and grits and house-made pimiento cheese, while lunch may feature fried oysters and freshly made pasta.
+Here's where you'll find the mac ‘n’ cheese of your life, a veritable study of how to do this dish with respect.
+The tiny open kitchen turns out a weekly changing, seasonal menu that seeks out fresh local ingredients, such as pork from Thompson Farms in Dixie, Georgia, and cheese from Sweet Grass Dairy up the road.
+Even the coffee is locally roasted at Grassroots.
+In cold weather, there may be cassoulet or slow-braised rabbit for comfort fare.
+Shrimp cooked in a corn broth with potatoes, okra and andouille is a bit of a riff on low country boil.
+For dessert, select cheeses from a comprehensive, globally sourced assortment, correctly served at room temperature.
 The wine list, focused on small producers, is joined by a first-rate craft beer list and liquors.